RASENGANERO/SDALWP/wp-content/plugins/a3-lazy-load/readme.txt

 == Changelog ==

+= 2.7.3 - 2024/07/15 =
+* This release has various tweaks for compatibility with WordPress 6.6
+* Tweak - Tested for compatibility with WordPress 6.6

+= 2.7.2 - 2024/02/06 =
+* This release has a fix for conflict with WordPress expand on click feature in the image block.
+* Fix - Update lazy load work compatibility with Expand on Click feature from core image block

+= 2.7.1 - 2023/11/23 =
+* This maintenance release has plugin framework updates for compatibility with PHP 8.1 onwards, plus compatibility with WordPress 6.4.1
+* Tweak - Test for compatibility with WordPress 6.4.1
+* Framework - Set parameter number of preg_match function from null to 0 for compatibility with PHP 8.1 onwards
+* Framework - Validate empty before call trim for option value

+= 2.7.0 - 2023/01/03 =
+* This feature release removes the fontawesome lib and replaces icons with SVGs plus adds Default Topography option to font controls.
+* Feature - Convert icon from font awesome to SVG
+* Feature - Update styling for new SVG icons
+* Plugin Framework - Update typography control from plugin framework to add support for Default value
+* Plugin Framework - Default value will get fonts set in the theme.
+* Plugin Framework - Change generate typography style for change on typography control
+* Plugin Framework - Remove fontawesome lib

 = 2.6.1 - 2022/10/04 =
 * This maintenance release has a security vulnerability patch, please run this update.